coldbox-modules/stachebox/resources/docs/Configuration.md

 Configuration
 =============
+### Dependency Configuration

+Stachebox utilizes the `cbElasticsearch` module as a dependency.
+When configuring the module you will first need to [configure your `cbElasticsearch` connection](https://cbelasticsearch.ortusbooks.com/configuration).
+If you plan to use the the API to securely log error message from other sources ( e.g. [via the Stachebox NPM module](https://www.npmjs.com/package/stachebox) ), you will also need to apply the [configuration for the the logstash module](https://github.com/coldbox-modules/logstash#configuration).

+### Module/Standalone Configuration

-Once you have installed the module, you may add a custom configuration, specific to your environment, by adding a `stachebox` configuration object to your `moduleSettings` inside your `Coldbox.cfc` configuration file.
+Once once the dependencies are configuration, you may add a custom configuration for the stachebox, specific to your environment, by adding a `stachebox` configuration object to your `moduleSettings` inside your `Coldbox.cfc` configuration file.
+Of note is that the module may also be deployed as a solo application by turning the `isStandalone` configuration to `true`.
+When this setting is enabled, the module routes are promoted to the root of the application.

-By default the following are in place, without additional configuration:
+The following module options ( with defaults listed below ) are in place, without additional configuration:

 ```
 moduleSettings = {